MatthewWalters1/teamlit/README.md

 Team Name: Teamlit
-Memebers: Jacob Page, Matthew Walters, Lillian Sharpe, and Victor Hanset
+Members: Jacob Page, Matthew Walters, Lillian Sharpe, and Victor Hanset

 Project Description:

-  Our project will be some sort of space like game, whether it's more similar to Space Invaders or closer to Asteroids, the objective is still subject to change.
-Currently, it is just a space ship that you can move around, doing your best to avoid enemies that spawn at the top of the screen.
+  Our project is a space-like game similar to Space Invaders or Asteroids, and the objective is to survive as long as possible while shooting the enemy ships.

 Instructions for Use:

-* Our project doens't currently use any special repos or libraries other than those included in python(sys, random, etc.) and PyQt6
+* To install the necessary libraries, run "pip install google-auth" and "pip install google-cloud-firestore"
 * Our project runs from main.py(command line: "python3 main.py")
 * To move the player: use the arrow keys
-* To shoot, press the space bar (right now, there is nothing to shoot at, but you are welcome to shoot anyway)
+* To shoot, press the space bar

 Notes: